RostyslavUA/jcas_multibeam_optimization/README.md

-# Multibeam optimization for Joint Communication and Sensing (JCAS).\
+# Multibeam optimization for Joint Communication and Sensing (JCAS)
 As a part of the university project, I have optimized a set of multibeams for JCAS using Two-Step Iterative Least Square approach.
 The idea is coming from the paper https://ieeexplore.ieee.org/document/8550811.
 Below, you can see an optimized multibeam with two subbeams: one for communication, another for sensing (click for better resolution).